 The observations of the light from Trappist-1 are shown in the diagram below.
 This shows that its brightness periodically falls due to its light being blocked by seven orbiting planets, which are labelled 1b to 1h.
 The planet 1b is closest to the star and has the shortest period and 1h is the furthest away and has the longest period.
-Mrs Geek, my talented proofreader and dearest companion, wonders what happened to planet 1a, but I’m afraid I have no idea.
+Julia, my talented proofreader and dearest companion, wonders what happened to planet 1a, but I’m afraid I have no idea.

 Image from ESO

 When the distances were estimated, three of the planets, 1e, 1f and 1g , turned out to be within the “habitable zone” meaning that they are at such a distance from the star that the temperatures are likely to be similar to those found on Earth.
 This exciting finding, coupled with the fact that all three of these planets are a similar size to the Earth, led to speculation that one or more of these planets might support life and perhaps even that intelligent life could have evolved.